CopperFr/VxKex/README.md

 **Q: What applications are supported?**

-**A:** The list of compatible applications includes, but is not limited to:
+**A:** The list of tested compatible applications includes, but is not limited to:
 - Android Studio Meerkat 2024.3.2
 - Blender 4.4.3
 - Chromium 135.0.7049.96